Alkizar/alkizar.github.io/_pages/about.md

 Current projects
 ------
-[formalizing data-flow analysis as a functorial construct]
+[formalizing data-flow analysis as a functorial construct; labs you're in]

 Extracurricular miscellany
 ------